pajarnas/pajarnas.github.io/source/_posts/SEP VI Transaction.md

 - Views can **hide the complexity of data**.
 For example, a view could appear as Sales2000 or Sales2001, transparently [partitioning](https://en.wikipedia.org/wiki/Partition_(database)) the actual underlying table.
 - Views **take very little space to store**; the database contains **only the definition of a view**, not a copy of all the data that it presents.
 - Depending on the [SQL](https://en.wikipedia.org/wiki/SQL) engine used, views can provide extra security.

-### Disadvantage:

-- it can not accept the parameters (which can cause SQL injection)
-- It can not be recursive
-- modifing data using view not gives the desired reuslt always if there are mulitiple base tables

 ## Can data be modified through views?